-- Choose from a wide range of courses dealing with varied aspects and areas of education, its impact, learning and development. - Elect to major in Education or to take Education courses to complement study in other subject areas. - Prepare for research and postgraduate study, or add a one-year teaching qualification to give you the option to teach.
+- Choose from a wide range of courses dealing with many different aspects and areas of Education, its impact, learning and development. - Elect to major in Education or to take Education courses to complement study in other subject areas. - Benefit from the opportunity to continue into research and postgraduate study or add a one-year teaching qualification if you would like the option to teach.

-Need to include at least two Stage I courses in Education in order to take this subject at a more advanced level later.
+Need to include at least two Stage I courses in Education in order to take this subject at a more advanced level later

-In subsequent years:
+In subsequent years you will:

-- Decide if Education is a subject in which you will major. - If you choose Education as your major you may choose to specialise in a specific area of education or simply select courses of interest. - In the final year of your progamme you can apply to enter into a one-year teaching qualification, beginning the following year.
+- Decide if Education is a subject in which you will major (If you choose Education as your major you may choose to specialise in a specific area of Education or simply select courses of interest.) - Think about your next steps and whether you are interested in further study in research or teaching www.education.auckland.ac.nz/ba-education